News and Impact

-For the Division of Research and Innovation success is a measurable goal.
-We are committed to seeing The University of Memphis achieve R1 Carnegie Classification by 2023; in support of this we are pleased to provide measurable impacts and evidence of the world-class research conducted every day on our campus.
+For the Division of Research & Innovation, success is a measurable goal.
+We are committed to seeing the University of Memphis achieve R1 Carnegie Classification by 2023; in support of this objective, we are pleased to provide measurable impacts and evidence of the world-class research conducted every day on our campus.
 In the spirit of transparency, we provide metrics and data that showcase our progress and the efforts of our faculty, students, and administration in achieving this goal.

 UofM Research in the News